 - 1. Effect of the bill.
 This bill activates the constitutional provisions of Section 16 of Article XIII allowing counties to form multi-county assessment appeal boards. - 2.
+The April 18, 2017 amendments prohibit a county participating in a multi-county board from concurrently running its own single-county board.
+This amendment intends to prevent parties from appeals board "forum shopping" by allowing only one operational appeals board at a time.
+The amendments also make minor technical suggestions noted in the prior analysis related to training requirements and filing court actions. - 3.
 Boards of Supervisors sit as the county board of equalization in seventeen counties.
 The bill's sponsor, Rural County Representatives of California (RCRC), notes that in many of these low-population counties the primary reason the counties do not appoint assessment appeals boards is that finding qualified applicants to serve is a challenge.
 The sponsor states "while most county supervisors can fulfill their obligations as members of a local board of equalization, RCRC believes it is wise to maximize the use of assessment appeals boards given the complex nature of developing the county's property tax roll."
 They further note "by allowing counties to elect to participate in a multi-county assessment appeals board, SB 447 offers the opportunity for increased expertise in hearing taxpayer appeals."
-The sponsor states that SB 447 is a "common-sense approach to achieving economies of scale in county assessment appeals." - 3.
+The sponsor states that SB 447 is a "common-sense approach to achieving economies of scale in county assessment appeals." - 4.
 Member eligibility: less stringent requirements.
-RTC Section 1624's less stringent qualifications for members appointed by a county with a population under 200,000 would apply to qualifications required of members appointed to multi-county boards regardless of the participating county's population. (§1753.1) Normally, RTC Section 1624.05 applies to counties with a population over 200,000 and requires specific occupational and experience-related qualifications, which RTC 1624 waives. - 4.
-Any county could participate.
-While the bill's impetus stems from those counties without appointed assessment appeals boards, any county, including those that currently appoint assessment appeals boards, could form a partnership with another county to create a multi-county board. - 5.
-The bill's language appears to require that the multi-county board rule on all appeals from each participating county.
-The bill uses the phrase "to equalize the valuation of taxable property within each participating county."
-For example, two neighboring counties would run one "pooled" board to hear all appeals from both counties.
+RTC Section 1624's less stringent qualifications for members appointed by a county with a population under 200,000 would apply to qualifications required of members appointed to multi-county boards regardless of the participating county's population.
+(Proposed RTC Section 1753.1) Normally, RTC Section 1624.05 applies to counties with a population over 200,000 and requires specific occupational and experience-related qualifications, which RTC Section 1624 waives.